aedobbyn/menu-builder/compile/writeup.md

 ```

-Now the fun part: visualizing the curve.
+Now the fun part: visualizing the curve of minimum allowed portion size per food compared to the proportion of menus that were solvable at that portion size.

 ```r